 The dose of ertugliflozin will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of ertugliflozin.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

 - For type 2 diabetes:

-- Adults—At first, 5 milligrams (mg) (1 tablet) once a day, in the morning.
-Your doctor may increase your dose as needed and tolerated.
-However, the dose is usually not more than 15 mg of ertugliflozin once a day.
+- Adults—At first, 5 milligrams (mg) once a day, taken in the morning.
+Your doctor may adjust your dose as needed and tolerated.
+However, the dose is usually not more than 15 mg once a day.

 - Children—Use and dose must be determined by your doctor.